-FINDING 1: THE SCHOOL DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$4,123.59
+FINDING 1: THE SCHOOL DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$2,606.94

-Auditors determined that the School inaccurately reported the student data for four students for FY2019, FY2020 and FY2021.
-Specifically, auditors found that two students had an incorrectly reported FTE and two students had 10 consecutive unexcused absences.
-As a result of these errors, the School's ADM was overreported by 0.49 and the School was overfunded by \$4,123.59 in Basic State Aid.
-According to A.R.S. § 15-915.
-ADE needs to recover these monies from the School.
+Auditors determined that the School inaccurately reported the student data for three students for FY2020, FY2021 and FY2022.
+Specifically, auditors found that two students had an incorrectly reported FTE, and one student had an incorrectly reported entry date.
+As a result of these errors, the School's ADM was overreported by 0.32.
+As a result, the School was overfunded by \$2,606.94 in Basic State Aid.
+According to A.R.S. § 15-915, ADE needs to recover these monies from the School.